GAFelton/mysql-employee-tracker-10/README.md

 Command-line application using node.js, inquirer, and MySQL to make a CMS for keeping track of an organization's employees.

+There is a lot coming into this homework.

+Start with the schema. seed.sql file to generate filler "example" data.

+Create a `db` database folder.

+`prompts.js`: Inquirer questions.

+`connection.js`: The database connector.

+`index.js`: imports connection, creates a class constructor with different queries attached.

+`server.js` is the main brain.
+Import inquirer (external), logo (external), prompts.js (internal), db.js (internal).

+Use the ASCII title art package.

+Using a template literal for SQL queries preserves the spacing, to make them more readable.

 # Unit 12 MySQL Homework: Employee Tracker